 Faculty were represented on numerous college and university committees, served as reviewers of scientific publications, received appointments to national grants panels, elected to professional society offices, and selected for editorial boards.
 Appointments to these offices and panels are an acknowledgment of the regional and national recognition the faculty has earned.

-C:\DOCUME~1\tdysart\LOCALS~1\Temp\College of Agriculture.doc
+C:\Documents and Settings\tdysart\Local Settings\Temporary Internet Files\OLK3\provag.doc

-D epartme ntal Base Budget t Overview N Department Agricultura I Education I Executive ve Provost Index 412600 Program 01 Base Budgets Base Budgets: 1997 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 Change 0 0 0 0 10,000 173,417 198,283 201,309 201,864 205,110 212,828
+D epartme ntal Base e Budget Overvie W Department Agricultura I Education 1 Executive Provost Index 412600 Program 01 Base Budgets : 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 0 0 0 10,000 173,417 198,283 201,309 201,864 205,110 212,828 216,142

-Agricultural Education (AgEd) and Agricultural Operations Technology (AOT) programs provide students and agricultural professionals with innovative and comprehensive instruction on leadership, technology, science, and educational activities basic to the land-grant mission and that engage students in the profession of agricultural education (K-adult).
-These programs are grounded in scholarly activities aimed at creating new knowledge to enhance professional and technical skills of teachers and leaders who work with the agricultural industry, which is expanding in sophistication relative to machinery and processes.
+Agricultural Education (AgEd) programs provide students and agricultural professionals with innovative and comprehensive instruction on leadership, technology, science, and educational activities basic to the land-grant mission and that engage students in the profession of agricultural education (K-adult).
+These programs are grounded in scholarly activities aimed at creating new knowledge to enhance professional and technical skills of teachers and leaders who work with the agricultural industry, which is expanding in machinery, processes, and pedagogical sophistication.

-The Division of AgEd/AOT offers a BS in Ag Ed and in AOT and MS in AgEd.
-There are approximately 85 undergraduate majors in these two programs and 5 to 8 graduate students.
-In AY04-05, 3.0 FTE instructed 18 courses plus seminars.
+The Division of AgEd offers BS degrees in Ag Ed and in Agricultural Operations Technology (AOT) and MS in AgEd.
+There are approximately 65 undergraduate majors in these two programs and 5 graduate students.
+In AY06-07, 2.0 FTE plus adjuncts instructed 22 courses plus seminars and special research projects.
 The division offers one university core course, which is also required by several other majors in the College of Agriculture.
 Ag Ed majors have two options from which to choose: Broadfield Teaching and Extension.
 Alumni play an important role in recruiting students.

-The division serves students who seek careers often found in Montana.
+The division serves students who seek careers common in Montana and elsewhere.
 A distinction of this program is its high percentage (80%) of division graduates who find professional employment in Montana, which contributes to the Montana agriculture sector and economy.
 These statistics apply to M.S. graduates as well.
 Agricultural Education majors are prepared to fulfill careers as agricultural education teachers, county extension agents, and agricultural communications specialists.
 Employment opportunities for Agricultural Operations Technology students exist on farms and ranches, with agribusinesses, agricultural industry, and government agencies.

 Agricultural Education students have excelled in service and academic related activities.
-Since 1994, five agricultural education graduates have been named "Outstanding College of Agriculture Student" at Montana State University.
+Since 1994, five agricultural education graduates have been named "Outstanding College of Agriculture Senior Student" at Montana State University.
 National 4-H and the National Association of Agricultural Educators have awarded Agricultural Education and Agricultural Operations Technology student national scholarships.
-In the past three years, two AgEd students, Heather McCartney and Mary Anne Anderson, were awarded an internship at ACDI/VOCA in Moscow, Russia through a U.S. State Department Educational Partnership program.
+In the past four years, two AgEd students, Heather McCartney and Mary Anne Anderson, were awarded an internship at ACDI/VOCA in Moscow, Russia through a U.S. State Department Educational Partnership program.

 Services provided: (1) International Cooperative Business Training Program focuses on improving the management and strategic planning of agricultural cooperative leaders from other countries.
 Work on this initiative has been conducted in Poland, Russia, and Croatia; (2) Montana State FFA Convention: Every year over 1,000 FFA members attend the State FFA Convention in one of three cities in Montana cities: Billings, Bozeman, and Great Falls.
 This is the largest youth organization event in the state of Montana.
-The MSU Agricultural Education and Agricultural Operations Technology division and their student organizations Collegiate FFA and the AOT club, sponsor all of the state FFA competitions in early April of every year.
+The MSU Agricultural Education division and its student organization (Collegiate FFA) sponsor all of the state FFA competitions in early April of every year.